alfmel/pdo-via-oci8/readme.md

 [OCI8](http://php.net/oci8) functions instead of using the still experimental and not all that functional [PDO_OCI](http://www.php.net/manual/en/ref.pdo-oci.php) library.

-This fork from [yajra/laravel-pdo-via-oci8](https://github.com/yajra/laravel-pdo-via-oci8) restores full DSN support (removed to fit better within Laravel) making the project fully portable to any installation.
+This fork from [yajra/laravel-pdo-via-oci8](https://github.com/yajra/laravel-pdo-via-oci8) restores full DSN support (previously removed to fit better within Laravel) making the project fully portable to any installation.
 This fork also includes improved class names and error handling for strict error reporting configurations.

 **Please report any bugs you may find.**